-By Ed Gramlich, Senior Advisor, NLIHC
+By Ed Gramlich, Senior Advisor, National Low Income Housing Coalition

-Development Act of 1968, titled "Economic Opportunities for Low and Very Low Income Persons," requires recipients of HUD housing and community development funding to provide "to the greatest extent feasible" job training, employment, and contracting opportunities for low and very low income (VLI) residents and eligible businesses.
+Section 3 of the Housing and Urban Development Act of 1968, titled "Economic Opportunities for Low and Very Low Income Persons," requires recipients of HUD housing and community development funding to provide "to the greatest extent feasible" job training, employment, and contracting opportunities for low and very low income (VLI) residents, as well as eligible businesses.

 The Section 3 obligation is too often ignored by the recipients of HUD funds and not enforced by HUD or the local recipients; therefore, the potential of the program is unrecognized or underused by low and VLI people, qualified businesses, and their advocates.
-However in recent years, both lawmakers and current HUD officials have expressed interest in strengthening the program.
+At the beginning of the Obama administration. both lawmakers and HUD officials expressed interest in strengthening the program.
+Proposed improvements to the Section 3 regulations were published on March 27, 2015, but a final rule had not been sent to the Office of Management and Budget as the Obama administration drew to a close.
+Because the incoming Trump administration has voiced a desire to reduce regulations, it seems unlikely that an improved final rule will be issued and Section 3 will continue to limp along with the interim regulations from 1994.